Solicitors for You

 Can an executor of a will sell property without all beneficiaries approving?

 A huge part of an executor’s responsibilities involves the sale of property after a loved one has passed away.
 A lot of questions commonly arise regarding probate property matters: can the executor of a will sell property without all the beneficiaries approving first?
 How much say does the executor have over the estate?
 What can beneficiaries do if they feel an estate is not being managed correctly?
-Our experts explain in a brief guide below.

-The death of a loved one can be a stressful and complicated time.
+With all of these questions, the death of a loved one can be a stressful and complicated time.
 Dealing with the probate process can be difficult, and in some cases will cause rifts among families and friends.
 A deceased person's estate usually contains a combination of sentimental and financial possessions, which can be a source of conflict.
 In particular, money matters often cause friction, and there can be many financial considerations that result from selling a deceased person's property.

 This is why it is not only vitally important to have an up-to-date will in place before you die, but also for executors to understand their duty and recognise what responsibilities fall under their remit.
 They will be responsible for selling property that the deceased person owned, and should thoroughly understand their legal authority to manage the estate in case conflict should arise.